toa-io/toa/libraries/comq/readme.md

 The following `contentType` values are supported:

+- `application/msgpack`
 - `application/json`
-- `application/msgpack`

 ## IO Channels

 `IO` lazy creates two channels: input and output.

-Input channel used for consuming requests and events.
+Input channel is used for consuming requests and events.
 It has prefetch count set to `300` (currently, not configurable).

 Output channel is
 a [ConfirmChannel](https://amqp-node.github.io/amqplib/channel_api.html#confirmchannel) used to send